martinheidegger/i18n-core/Readme.md

 core.parent // Parent node (or undefined)
 core.translator // Quick lookup of the translation method core.currentPrefix // Prefix of the current node '' == null

+core.on(type, handler) // Listen to changes of `changeContext` core.off(type, handler) // Remove the handler
 ```

 ## Outro